 Seek immediate medical attention if you experience chest pain, especially if you also have shortness of breath or jaw or arm pain.
 These may be symptoms of a heart attack.

-Make an appointment with your doctor if you experience severe or frequent eosinophilic esophagitis symptoms.
-If you take over-the-counter medications for heartburn more than twice a week, see your doctor.
+Make an appointment with your health care provider if you experience severe or frequent eosinophilic esophagitis symptoms.
+If you take nonprescription medicines for heartburn more than twice a week, see your health care provider.

-Eosinophils are a normal type of white blood cells present in your digestive tract.
+Eosinophils are a typical type of white blood cells present in your digestive tract.
 However, in eosinophilic esophagitis, you have an allergic reaction to an outside substance.
 The reaction may occur as follows:

 - Reaction of the esophagus.
 The lining of your esophagus reacts to allergens, such as food or pollen.